isomerpages/moe-rafflesgirlssch/highlights/achievements/_posts/2023-03-09-post-Singapore Science & Engineering Fair 2023.md

 description: ""
 image: ""
 ---
 The Singapore Science & Engineering Fair (SSEF) is a national competition organised by the Ministry of Education, the Agency for Science, Technology and Research (ASTAR)  and the Science Centre Singapore (SCS).
 This year RGS submitted a total of 16 projects in the SSEF Main category and 3 projects in the SSEF Junior Scientists category.
 Under the guidance of the RGS teacher-mentors, the RGS projects received 2 Gold Awards, 3 Silver Awards, 1 Bronze Award and 3 Merit Awards.
 Six teams also received special awards for their projects.
+Congratulations to all the teams and teacher-mentors for their good work!

 **SSEF Main Category **